-Let’s face it: friendships are a lot like romantic relationships.
-They can be fun, exciting and sometimes they can be hurtful or even annoying.
-And just like our love relationships, they don't always work out.
-We know we should end romantic partnerships when they've run their course, but it can be harder when it comes to a dead-end friendship.
+Let’s face it, friendships are like love relationships - they can be fun, exciting and sometimes they can be hurtful and even annoying.
 When it becomes increasingly obvious that a friendship is no longer working for you, how do you break up with your best friend?

-Breaking up with someone is awkward and painful — and even if you’re angry with the other person, it doesn’t make the process any easier.
+Breaking up with someone is awkward and it’s painful and even if you’re angry with the other person, it doesn’t make the process any easier.

-It took me over a year to come to that decision and the tipping point was one small, but familiar event to once and for all flip the friend switch to "off."
-One day I went home, turned on my laptop and de-friended her on Facebook: the social media equivalent of a slap on the face.
+It took me over a year to come to that decision and it took one small but familiar event to flip the friend switch to off once and for all.
+One day I went home, turned on my laptop and summarily de-friended her on Facebook – the social media version of a slap on the face.

-Yes, I can admit it.
-I took the coward’s way out, but knowing that both she and I detested confrontation, I saw it as the quickest and quietest way to cut the cord.
-I knew it would work for both of us and everyone involved.
+Yes, I can admit it, I took the coward’s way out but knowing that both she and I detested confrontation, I saw it as the quickest and quietest way to cut the cord and I knew it would work for both of us and everyone involved.
 I had sent a powerful message while avoiding the drama.
-In fact, drama was one of the reasons this friendship was no longer working for me.
-The good news here is that in the end we were all able to live with it, cordially and amicably.
+Drama was one of the reasons this friendship was no longer working for me.
+The good news here is that in the end we were all able to live with it – cordially and amicably.

 Given different circumstances, I would have preferred sitting down with her and just laying the cards out on the table.
 Even though I didn’t feel like I deserved the way she treated me at times, that last little bit of friendship left in me wanted to respect the union that had been forged so many years ago.
 We were once inseparable and we shared a very long history.

-What I would say to her today, and what I really wanted her to know back then, was that I could still love her even if I no longer liked her.
-I came to the conclusion that I only wanted genuine, mutually respectful relationships in my life, and I was sure that this was no longer one them.
-If you feel that way about someone in your life, you might want to consider having a similar talk.
+What I would say to her today and what I really wanted everyone to know back then was that I could still love her even if I no longer liked her and that I came to the conclusion that I only wanted genuine, mutually respectful relationships in my life, and I was sure that this was no longer one them.

-As we get older, we realize the effects that our personal choices make on our health.
-A toxic friendship can become a bad habit that’s difficult to break, but at some point you realize the negative effects it's having on you.
-Only you can ensure your overall health and wellbeing, so make sure you take a stand for creating a positive environment in your life and relationships.
+As we get older we realize the effects that our personal choices make on our health.
+A toxic friendship can become a bad habit that’s difficult to break, but at some point you realize that you and only you can ensure your overall health and wellbeing.